derobins/MACSio/doc/macsio_using.rst

      mpirun -np 93 macsio --interface hdf5 --parallel_file_mode SIF 1

-* Default per-proc request size is 80,000 bytes (10K doubles).
+* Default per-task request size is 80,000 bytes (10K doubles).
 To use a different request size, use --part_size.
 For example, to run on 128 tasks, 8 files in MIF_ mode where I/O request size is 10 megabytes, use